 We drove past it three times, so we felt like we couldn’t miss the opportunity to take a photo with the Big Banana – one of the oldest “Big Things” in Australia.
 Now, the Big Banana is actually a theme-park-tourist-trap with ice skating, water slides, a candy factory, etc. You can pass through the inside the banana, where there were tvs, most of them not working.
 One assumes they are for informative videos, but that was a bit disappointing.
 However, at a later stop I found a booklet from the Coffs Harbour Regional Museum that gave a lot of interesting historical information about the Big Banana and the surrounding area.

 The Big Banana Park started as a roadside stand by John Landi in 1964 (making the banana over 50 years old).
 Bananas were a main export of the Coffs Harbour area for many years, and the area was even known as the Bananacoast.
-The banana was even modeled after an actual banana – John Landi handpicked the “best looking” banana, which was cut into slices and scaled up.
+John Landi handpicked the “best looking” banana, which was cut into slices and scaled up to create the actual Big Banana.
 My favorite quote in reading about the Landis; “we had a $2 home with a million dollar view”.
-No bananas are imported into Australia to protect their varieties from disease, so you always get a Aussie banana here.
+Australia does not import bananas to protect their varieties from disease, so you always get a Aussie banana here.

 Outside of the factory was a feeding station, where rainbow lorikeets, Blue-faced Honeyeaters, and Australian bush-turkeys (#2) ate.
 The lorikeets are so damn photogenic.